safinal/compositional-image-retrieval/README.md

 ## 🏆 Results

 Our solution for this Challenge achieved outstanding results.
-The evaluation metric for this challenge is **Accuracy**, with models tested on a private test dataset.
+The evaluation metric for this challenge is **Top-1 Retrieval Accuracy**, with models tested on a private test dataset.
 Our model achieved the **highest score**, outperforming competitors with a noticeable margin.

 The table below presents a summary of the Top 🔟 teams and their respective accuracy scores: